yiisoft/form/README.md

 - group widgets: `ButtonGroup`, `Fieldset`.
 - other: `ErrorSummary`.

-Two themes are available out of the box:
+These themes are available out of the box:

 - Bootstrap 5 Horizontal,
 - Bootstrap 5 Vertical.